noon92/femtofox/Getting_started.md

 Solder the Luckfox Pico Mini to the headers as low down as possible, to ensure easy access to the SD card.

 #### 2. Buying a Femtofox
-Although the CE
-There are several licensed
+Although the Femtofox CE is only licensed for personal use and not for sale, a Femtofox Pro is available through licensed sellers as follows:

+ 1. Open Source Country
+ 2. NomDeTom
+ 3. Noon
+ 4. TBC
+ 5. TBC

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTgzMjI0MDYzMV19
+eyJoaXN0b3J5IjpbNzI0MjQ0MDU5XX0=
 -->